mlilley/appledouble/README.md

 Assists in the removal of AppleDouble files from non-mac filesystems.

-Intended to be used in conjunction with `find`, it filters the results of `find` for only those files who's content indicates they are actually AppleDouble formatted files, thereby reducing the likelihood of a false positive over using `find` alone.
+Intended to be used in conjunction with `find`, `appledouble` filters the results of `find` for only those files who's content indicates they are actually AppleDouble formatted files, thereby reducing the likelihood of a false positive over using `find` alone.

 Two specific conditions are used when filtering:
 1. the file's name is prefixed with "`._`".
 2. the file's first 4 bytes match the AppleDouble magic sentinal 0x00051607.

-Currently, AppleDouble supports only a NUL delimited file list as input, as produced by `find`'s `-print0` option (conveniently enough).
+Currently, `appledouble` supports only a NUL delimited file list as input, as produced by `find`'s `-print0` option (conveniently enough).

 ## Usage